bleaktwig/yuadrem-wiki/docs/kins/hume.md

 The marriage celebration is generally large, and the whole chiefdom or village is expected to take part in it.
 As their vows, both members are expected to make a promise of allegiance to the other, such as the one they have with their chiefs.

 **Adulthood.**
 To become an adult, a child must participate in a competition held in a Day of Change.
-The particular Days of Change vary across cultures, but all are aligned with the tri-lunar tidal phases, as seen in the Nuagalian Calendar<!-- TODO.
-Link. -->.
+The particular Days of Change vary across cultures, but all are aligned with the tri-lunar tidal phases, as seen in the Nuagalian Calendar<!--TODO:LINK--->.
 Victors in these matches then become adults, while other contestants must wait for subsequent Days of Change.
 Adulthood is a requirement to make a promise of allegiance, and as such one cannot marry before becoming an adult.

 **Death and Funerals.**
 Irds believe that a person's soul remains in the body after they die.
 No funeral is celebrated upon death, and bodies are blindfolded and laid to rest inside a communal crypt.
 Thulk keep oil urns with the bodies, burning the crypt on the Day of the Immortal, a leap day that occurs every 10 years.
 Dral kept their crypts open, allowing vultures to eat the remains and the desert sun to dry the rest.
 Kulbaba crypts were often dug below the crown of a banyan tree, allowing [elves](elf.md) to rise from the bodies of the dead irds.